Pluriscient/books/idle thoughts/ideas.md

 - I should do the abstract design on paper
 - Let Oscar fo most of the implementations
 - Perhaps use escape-room like puzzles, with some form of reward
+    - Should make a level generator that gets given a logic puzzle in a form that's used for R&L